nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: All contacts with names that starts with `a` and ends with `h` regardless of case will be listed.
 A success message is show to the user.

+    2. Test case: `find [ p/` (Invalid argument)<br>
+       Expected: Listed contacts are not updated.
+Error details shown in the status message.

 ### Viewing help: `help`

 ### Listing all persons: `list`